coolkite/machine_translation/README.md

 3. Open the notebook and run the code.
 ## English to French Translation ##

-The English to French translation model is a relatively small model that achieves an accuracy of 99 percent on its limited vocabulary.
+The English to French translation model is a relatively small model with  ~1 million parameters that achieves an accuracy of 99 percent on its limited vocabulary.
 It is also based on a seq2seq architecture and uses an attention mechanism to focus on relevant parts of the input sentence.

 To use the English to French translation model, follow these steps: